The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Error Estimation Problem

-The optimization problem \eqref{prob:f-D} is a convex quadratically constrained quadratic program (QCQP).
-This type of problem can be solved by standard nonlinear optimization solvers.
-However, \eqref{prob:f-D} contains $n+1$ redundant degrees of freedom, which means it has infinitely many optimal solutions, and the solvers can sometimes have difficulties with it.
+Similar to PEP, \eqref{prob:D} is an analytical tool.
+It is meant to be solved analytically (rather than numerically) to obtain the closed form solution of the sharp error bound $z(\Theta,\xx_0)$.
+However, such a solution is too difficult to find directly.
+Therefore, solving its finite-dimensional equivalent \eqref{prob:f-D} numerically becomes a crucial step in obtaining the insight that will guide the subsequent discovery of the final analytical solution.
+Currently, we have \eqref{prob:f-D}, a convex quadratically constrained quadratic program (QCQP).
+While this type of problem is generally tractable, \eqref{prob:f-D} contains $n+1$ redundant degrees of freedom, resulting in infinitely many optimal solutions that can challenge standard solvers.

 There are many approaches to eliminate these degrees of freedom.
 For example, one can fix $\{y_i\}_{i=1}^{n+1}$ in \eqref{prob:f-D} to their observed values.
 Indeed, these function values are needed for constructing the affine approximation $\hat{f}$, so it is natural to assume they are known.
-However, we note that the optimal value of \eqref{prob:D} and \eqref{prob:f-D} is affected by the locations of the sample points $\Theta$ in the input space but is invariant to the observed function values at these points.
-Thus, for the purpose of solving \eqref{prob:f-D}, it is also justified to simply set $y_i = 0$ for all $i=1,\dots,n+1$.
+However, we note that the optimal value $z(\Theta,\xx_0)$ is affected by $\Theta$ but not by the observed function values at these points.
+Thus, for the purpose of solving \eqref{prob:f-D}, it is justified to simply set $y_i = 0$ for all $i=1,\dots,n+1$.
 Alternatively, one can also fix $(\g_i,y_i)$ to $(\mathbf{0}, 0)$ for any $i \in \{0,1,\dots,n+1\}$.
 We formally prove in the following proposition the $n+1$ degrees of freedom can be removed in these two ways.